OpenRiak/riak_kv/docs/NextGenReplGuide.md

 A full-sync process can be used to reconcile between two clusters which have configured real-time replication.
 The purpose is to quickly determine if the two clusters are in sync, and if they are not in sync identify some keys to be repaired.

-Full-sync with NextGen replication is dependent on active anti-entropy, there is no key-listing form of reconciliation or synchronisation.
-Riak has two anti-entropy mechanisms, and older version of AAE known as hashtree, and an updated one known as tictacaae.
-Both methods use merkle trees to represent the state of a partition (a subset of a vnode), where the merkle tree has a million leaves (or segments) that each hold a single hash that represents the accumulated hashes of all the keys and hashes in that partition where the key hashes to that segment ID (i.e. that one millionth of the key-space).
+Full-sync with NextGen replication is dependent on tictacaae active anti-entropy, there is no key-listing form of reconciliation or synchronisation.

+The tictacaae solution uses special merkle trees to represent the state of a partition (a subset of a vnode), where the merkle tree has a million leaves (or segments) that each hold a single hash that represents the accumulated hashes of all the keys and hashes in that partition where the key hashes to that segment ID (i.e. that one millionth of the key-space).
+These merkle trees are not cryptographically secure, however they can:
-The tictacaae service differs in two key ways:

-- the merkle trees it holds are mergeable, multiple trees representing multiple partitions can be quickly merged to represent the combined tree of those partitions.
+- be mergeable, multiple trees representing multiple partitions can be quickly merged to represent the combined tree of those partitions.
-- the hashtree aae service always requires a segment ordered keystore to be kept in an eleveldb database; whereas the tictacaae service can reuse as a keystore the ledger of a native leveled based backend (or if the backend is not leveled, use a parallel leveled-based key-store that can be either segment-ordered or key-ordered).

-The NextGen repl full-sync solution depends on tictacaae being enabled.
-The tictacaae does not to be used exclusively, it can exist in parallel to hashtree-based AAE during transition scenarios.
+- and align with the hashes used internally within the leveled store, so that it is possible to accelerate a key-ordered store when scanning for subsets of segments.

-A more efficient and flexible full-sync reconciliation service is possible with tictacaae, as a tree to represent the whole store can be made quickly by merging a covering set of partition trees.
+An efficient and flexible full-sync reconciliation service is possible with tictacaae, as a tree to represent the whole store can be made quickly by merging a covering set of partition trees.
 The cached trees are split into three levels - root, branches and leaves.
 To confirm synchronisation it is only necessary to compare the roots of the merged trees match (which is just 16KB of data to represent the entire cluster).

 The basic mechanism for performing a full-sync reconciliation is as follows: